Your response to our Gadget Fiction contest

 Excess and typos almost kill it, but something about this old-school cyberpunk concept haze won me over by the end.

-2. The New Machine, by Brian Easton
+2. The New Machine

 "It is a metal man," someone exclaimed.
 Almost on cue the coppery being stepped out from behind Daniel Martin.
 It was obvious, a metal man stood before them, tall and spindly with a broad chest that narrowed into a waist that seemed impossibly thin.
 Again the crowd buzzed with conjecture and speculation.
 "It could replace the negro!"

-3. Brush with Greatness, by Sean J. Jordan
+, by Sean J. Jordan

 A woman behind her tapped her on her shoulder and said, "I think your phone's going off."
 Carolyn reached into her pocket and pulled out her phone.
 The screen was lit up.
 "R U in line for Eqlzr?" it said.
 Apparently her phone could do something besides make calls.
 She hit the "next" button.
 "Buy me one, pay u back," it said.
 The phone number associated with the message, she realized now, belonged to her teenage son.